 But what does the pyramid mean in practical terms in our working lives?
-What do we really what?
+What do we really want?

 We want our leaders and colleagues to genuinely care about us, as employees and people.